 Post: Becoming an RD!!!

+But that’s why I love this field – there is so much creativity that comes from nutrition education.
 Most people think RDs have to work in hospitals, nursing homes and other clinical places, but really the field is very broad!
-That’s what appealed to me most about it years ago, and that’s what I love about it now.
 When I decided to become an RD a few years ago, I never would have guessed that I would be a professional blogger and writer.
 While my blog is not focused on the specifics of nutrition, I consider it to be a celebration of healthy food and an example of how to love healthy eating, something that as an RD I’m proud to do.
-Similarly, I never could have predicted that Matt and I would be bakery owners!
-Our bakery’s focus is on whole grains and real food, and as the voice of the Great Harvest Cville, I’m glad to have RD behind my name as I stand behind our products.

 - Start by researching programs in your area.
 Email the directors and find out the course plan, cost and admission requirements for each school.
 Figure out if it’s a possibility.